 OKLAHOMA CITY — Oklahoma's attorney general is asking the state's highest court to allow a privately funded Ten Commandments monument to remain on the state Capitol grounds.

 Attorney General Scott Pruitt says in a brief filed Friday with the Oklahoma Supreme Court that the monument is nearly identical to one at the Texas statehouse that was found constitutional by the U.S. Supreme Court.

-But the lawsuit alleges the monument violates the state Constitution's prohibition against the use of public property to support "any sect, church, denomination or system of religion."
+The American Civil Liberties Union has sued on behalf of a Norman minister to have the monument removed, arguing its location violates the state constitution's ban against using public property to support "any sect, church, denomination or system of religion."

 A district court judge disagreed, ruling in September that the monument serves a secular — not religious — purpose.

 The ACLU appealed that decision to the state Supreme Court.